Steampunk1453/store-checkout-service/README.md

      In terminal execute: `mvn spring-boot:run`

-* For testing navigate to:
+* For testing endpoints navigate to:

     http://localhost:8080/swagger-ui.html